CHRONOLOGY OF KINGSTON ARCHITECTURE

 1910

-Beth Israel Synagogue is built at 148 Queen Street, and is replaced by a new synagogue on Centre Street in 1961.
+Beth Israel Synagogue is built at 148 Queen Street to the design of Power & Son, but is replaced by a new synagogue on Centre Street in 1961.

 1914-18